 The people spoke to the AP on the condition of anonymity because the paperwork for Eichel to switch agents is in the process of being submitted to the NHL Players’ Association.
 Sportsnet.ca first reported the development.”

 The NHL news is picking up as September fast approaches.
-Expect some Winter Olympic news very shortly.
+Expect some Winter Olympic news and more Vancouver Canucks news very shortly.

 — Meanwhile, Couturier is a 28-year-old two-way, top-line centre who won the Selke Trophy in 2020, while Svechnikov is a physical first line winger just coming out of his entry level contract, so it’s odd in a way for the contracts to match-up.
 But for whatever reason the planets aligned, the analysis has begun.
 NBC’s James O’Brien talks about the pro’s and con’s of the Flyers deal.
 As for the Svechnikov re-signing, former NHL player and long time Canadian TV analyst Nick Kypreos loves the deal for the Canes.